wannier-developers/wannier90/docs/docs/user_guide/wannier90/postproc.md

     eigenvalues in the full BZ (`seedname.mmn`, `seedname.amn`, and `seedname.eig`) from those in the IBZ (`seedname.immn`, `seedname.iamn`, and `seedname.ieig`) by using the symmetry information (`seedname.isym`).
-The relations between these quantites in the IBZ and full BZ are explained in Ref. [@Koretsune2023].
+The relations between these quantities in the IBZ and full BZ are explained in Ref. [@Koretsune2023].

 5. Run `wannier90` (with `postproc_setup = .false.` or, equivalently,